Cincinnati Personal Injury Attorney and Explosion Accident Lawyer Reviewing workplace burn injuries for plaintiffs nationwide

 In many past incidents, industrial equipment that houses hazardous gasses has been found to be inherently flawed.
 If machinery is found to have a faulty design or missing safety components, victims can file suit against large industrial employers and manufacturers.

 The legal options for accident victims depend on what caused an accident and injury.
 Any industrial accident should be addressed by a lawyer qualified in complex cases.
-Joe Lyon has successfully litigated cases and obtained settlements for Ohio workers in addition to workers compensation.
+Joe Lyon is an explosion accident lawyer who has successfully litigated cases and obtained settlements for Ohio workers in addition to workers compensation.

 If you or a loved one has suffered a burn injury due to an industrial gas-related accident, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, an explosion accident lawyer, and he will help you answer these critical questions.